-All children will have a reading record.
-We ask that your child reads for at least 4 times a week for a minimum of 10 minutes.
+All children will have either a paper or an online reading record to log their home reading.
+We recommend that your child reads at least 4 times a week for a minimum of 10 minutes.
 This can be either 10 minutes of reading or 5 minutes reading and 5 minutes discussing the book with an adult.

-All KS2 can access our Accelerated Reader scheme using books from our school or local library.
-This is a fantastic scheme that promotes a love of reading and helps develop the children’s comprehension skills.
+When the children pass stage 5 on our continuum, they will access our Accelerated Reader Programme using books from our school or local library.
+This is a programme that promotes a love of reading and helps motivate and engage while developing their comprehension skills and widening their vocabulary.
 Parents are able to access their child’s Accelerated Reader account too.
 This means they can carefully track their child’s progress over time.
-As a school, we use this programme to help assess each child’s ability to read.
+As a school, we also use this programme to regularly assess each child’s reading progress.
 By doing so, we are able to direct them towards the most appropriate books for their age and ability.

 Reading for Pleasure